jaythemishra/connect-4.0/documentation/README.md

 	This is a variation of the classic game Connect 4.
 The objective is the same as the original game (players try to get four tiles in a row of their color), but with some added twists.
-Each turn, players can choose to either place a tile on the rack or rotate the rack 90˚ to the right or left.
-Tiles stack on top of each other, but change direction when the board is rotated.
+Each turn, players can choose to either place a tile on the rack or shift the tiles to the right or left of the board.
+Tiles stack on top of each other.
 Additional powers include the ability to delete entire rows or columns after certain numbers of turns.
 These added features make the ultimate goal of getting four in a row more challenging and fun!